Government of Canada services and information in Manila, Philippines

 Additional information

-• The processing time may take up to 10 business days, excluding mailing/delivery times.
+- You will be notified if your request cannot be provided within 10 business days (excluding mailing and delivery time).
 Make sure to submit your request well in advance of your intended travel dates.

 Notarial services